sjackman/uniqtag-paper/README.md

 and GRCh38 for build 76).
 Ensembl build 75, the final build to use GRCh37, is used as the reference to which all other builds are compared.
-The number of common UniqTag identifiers between build 75 and nine other builds is shown in Figure 1.
+The number of common UniqTag identifiers between build 75 and nine other builds is shown in Fig. 1.
 A UniqTag identifier of nine amino acids (*k* = 9) was assigned to the first protein sequence, that with the smallest Ensembl protein (ENSP) accession number, of each gene.
 Also shown is the number of common gene and protein identifiers (ENSG and